Common interview questions: how to answer

 - will there be any training opportunities after I start?

-You may be asked questions about leaving your last job.
+The employer may ask you questions about leaving your last job.